Why I Increased “My NAD+ Levels” By Doubling My Dose of Nictotinamide Riboside

 This promo video by Elysium Health will also get you warmed up:

-The intent of this piece is to explain why I’ve doubled my intake of Basis, which can be answered quite simply:
+The intent of this piece is to explain why I’ve doubled my intake of Basis, the NAD+ precursor highlighted in the video, which can be answered quite simply:

 I want to increase my NAD+ levels.

 What Is NAD+ and Why Should You Care About It?

 Nicotinamide riboside (NR) is a form of vitamin B3 that functions as a precursor to nicotinamide adenine dinucleotide, typically referred to as NAD+.

 Mitochondria are specialized structures found in nearly any organism whose cells have a cell nucleus and other organelles enclosed within membranes, such as the cells of animals, plants and fungi.